Anvi-shah17/media-mercatum/README.md

 This is a hackathon project built as a demonstration.
 Contributions, suggestions, and forks are welcome.
 Please open an issue or pull request on GitHub.

+## Contributor Note

+I contributed to the Media Mercatum project by:
+• Building AES-256 encryption workflow for media assets
+• Assisting with front-end Next.js components and TypeScript testing

 ## License

 MIT License